|Music||Henry Purcell - Dido and Aeneas|

 “Gone is the Asian-theatre mystery of the opera, the idea that the Queen could be a man, an icon, a principle.
 She is now a pretty girl from Oregon, and that changes the show radically, restores it to realism.
 It is impossible not to regret this, but in doing it Morris saved “Dido.”
 The way to lose a dance—and thousands of dances have been lost thereby—is to stop performing it.
 The way to preserve it is to recast it and recoach it and put it back onstage.” -Joan Acocella

 Mark Morris has been conducting performances of Dido and Aeneas since 2008, when he first conducted the MMDG Music Ensemble and the George Mason University singers as part of an engagement in in Fairfax, Virginia.
 Since then, he has conducted performances in Urbana, Illinois (Pacific Symphony Orchestra and the University of Illinois Chamber Singers); in Boston, Massachusetts (Orchestra and Chorus of Emmanuel Music); and in the company’s Russian debut in Moscow (MMDG Music Ensemble and Trinity Choir).
 Recent performances conducted by Morris at Cal Performances, Berkeley (Philharmonia Baroque Orchestra and Chorale), and at the Mostly Mozart Festival at Lincoln Center, New York (MMDG Music Ensemble and Trinity Choir) featured mezzo-soprano Stephanie Blythe singing the roles of Dido and Sorceress.

-""Mr. Morris has created a dazzling interpretation of Purcell's superlative work.
-The more closely you follow it, the more packed its movement is with meanings; even though I have seen the work a number of times over the years, it keeps surprising me.""New York Times
+"Mr. Morris has created a dazzling interpretation of Purcell's superlative work.
+The more closely you follow it, the more packed its movement is with meanings."New York Times